cerver1/Python-AutomatedSudokuSolver/README.md

 	The drawn board is then passed through a sudoku solver, finally returning a solution

-	This solution is then entered into the https://www.livesudoku.com/ site with the help of xpath, selenium and pynput.
+	This solution is then entered into the https://www.livesudoku.com/ site with the help of xpath, and selenium.

 ## Getting Started!